santibayo/Linux_recert/README.md

 Copy all awk scripts to the target machine.

 # Requirements
+- GNU AWK installed in the target machine.
 - Administration account capable of reading /etc/shadow, /etc/passwd and /etc/group or sudo capabilities.
+- Invoke the scripts with the administration account.

 # Accounts
 Usage: